Chris Brown (explorer): First adventures

 Brown, a tech entrepreneur from Harrogate, North Yorkshire, first got the "travel bug" while backpacking through South America as a student.

 Brown's idea to visit the Poles of Inaccessibility – the locations on Earth farthest away from the ocean, or, in the case of the Oceanic Pole of Inaccessibility and Northern Pole of Inaccessibility, land – first emerged during a trip to Antarctica in 2016.
 On this adventure, Brown learned about the various South Poles while travelling alongside former American astronaut Buzz Aldrin, who was attempting to become the oldest person to reach the South Pole.

 Two years later, in 2018, this idea was cemented while attending the "world's highest dinner party" on Mount Everest, organised to raise funds for UK charity Community Action Nepal.
 During the visit, Brown heard about the Seven Summits Challenge, where people climb the highest mountains on each of the seven continents.
 Brown thought to try the same type of challenge for the Poles of Inaccessibility, marking the beginning of Brown's Eight Poles Project.

 Eight Poles Project

 British explorer Chris Brown at the African Pole of Inaccessibility in the Central African Republic (CAR) in December 2021.

 Brown's aim with the Eight Poles Project is to be the first person to visit all of the Poles of Inaccessibility.
 These comprise Eurasia's Pole of Inaccessibility, Africa's Pole of Inaccessibility, Australia's Pole of Inaccessibility, Northern Pole of Inaccessibility, Southern Pole of Inaccessibility, North American Pole of Inaccessibility, South American Pole of Inaccessibility, and the Oceanic Pole of Inaccessibility/Point Nemo.

-As of 2024, he has visited six of the eight poles.
+As of June 2026, he has visited seven of the eight poles.